The-RIIPL-lab/pipeline_help/README.md

 # RIIPL Pipeline Processing Outputs Reference

-This repository contains documentation for the processing outputs of the RIIPL (Research Improving People's Lives) pipeline, operated by the RIIPL lab at Wake Forest School of Medicine.
+This repository contains documentation for the processing outputs of the RIIPL (Radiology Informatics and Image Processing Laboratory) pipeline, operated by the RIIPL lab at Wake Forest School of Medicine.

 ## Contributions